cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-pdf-invoice/readme.txt

 7. A basic, fully customizable template for invoices.

 == Changelog ==

+= 1.2.21 - Released on 05 November 2020 =

+* New: Support for WooCommerce 4.7
+* New: Support for WordPress 5.6
+* Update: update plugin fw
+* Dev: removed the .ready method from jQuery

+= Version 1.2.20 - Released: Oct 20, 2020 =

+* New: Support for WooCommerce 4.6
+* Update: update plugin framework

 = Version 1.2.19 - Released: Sep 17, 2020 =